bootsy52/XBeeUartMQTTProxy/README.md

 ## Remarks

+It is recommended to sent a disconnect by the client after MQTT messages have been sent to give the remote peer an indication that the transfer has finished.
+Generally you should close your connection to the local UARTProxy after you've sent or received the data as we have a finite number of packet sequence numbers available.
+Sequence Numbers start at 0 when the connection is establish and increment until the connection is closed or a disconnect is sent, so leaving the connection open and sending data again and again will sooner or later reach the limit of the maximum value of an integer.

 I would recommend [Armbian](http://www.armbian.com) as they provide the rxtx package, you can install the rxtx library on armbian with

 ```sh